 Sometimes, if there are children or other factors for trying really hard to get the relationship back into the loving zone, its worth overcoming an initial feeling that this relationship is over for one last effort with a therapist, but only do that if you are committed to making changes.
 Don’t bother to go to a therapist if, in your heart of hearts, you know its already over and you are already halfway out of the door.

 If the couple wants to do the work, nothing is insurmountable, but it requires acceptance that there is a problem and a commitment to doing the work and changing.
 Often that’s a painful process with hard work involved, requiring a look at some parts of your history that you hoped you’d never have to go to again.
 It may involve uncovering things that you didn’t even realise were there and still affecting you.

 But, as you move from an Unconscious to a Conscious Relationship, you will learn more about your partner and yourself, learn what motivates them, and what parts of them have been hidden since they were children.
 The result is a stronger connection, better communication, and a joyous aliveness which will make you both laugh, smile and feel happy.
 What more could anyone ask?

 Annie Gurton has created a powerful course specifically to help heal broken relationships and to give you the tools to reignite the passion that is now replaced by anger, jealousy, arguments and distance.
-Take her powerful love quiz now to see where you are in your relationship and pre register for her video lessons straight into your inbox.
+Take her powerful love quiz now to see where you are in your relationship.
+Find out more on how you can Reignite Your Relationship with Annie Gurton here.